Self-employment and unemployment benefits

 The TE Office must always be informed of any business activities lasting more than 2 weeks.
 You do not need to inform the unemployment fund of such periods of business activity, as your business-related income will be taken into account in terms of your daily allowance.

 Entrepreneurs can accumulate the right to the earnings-related allowance as part of an unemployment fund for entrepreneurs.
-There are two types of this fund In Finland:
+There is one fund for entrepreneurs in Finland: Unemployment Fund for Finnish Entrepreneurs (SYT) (in Finnish).

 You should register as a job-seeker via the TE Office’s online service as soon as you are no longer involved in business activities.
 Earnings-related allowance may be paid only for the period in which the registration is valid.
 The TE Office will also work out when the business activities have ended.

-You can calculate an estimate of the entrepreneur’s daily allowance using the calculators available on the AYT and SYT websites:
+You can calculate an estimate of the entrepreneur’s daily allowance using the calculator available on the SYT website.

 The entrepreneurs’ earnings-related allowance is paid for the same length of time as the earnings-related allowance paid to employees.
 More information about the maximum duration is available here.
 Please note that, unlike employees, entrepreneurs do not have the right to additional days after the maximum payment period duration.